-Developed by the BC Provincial Nursing Skin & Wound Committee in collaboration with Wound Clinicians from: Provincial Health Services Authority Vancouver CoastalHealth fraserhealth northern health Interior Health Title Procedure: Wound Cleansing Practice Nurses in accordance with health authority/agency policy.
-Level Background Wound cleansing and irrigation are defined as the application of fluid to a wound to remove exudate, slough, necrotic debris, bacterial contaminants and dressing residue without adversely impacting cellular activity vital to the wound healing process, or inoculating the underlying tissue with bacteria.
+Developed by the BC Provincial Nursing Skin & Wound Committee in collaboration with Wound Clinicians from: First National Week Authority with a first and the first in health and the first in health and the first in t Title Procedure: Wound Cleansing Practice Level Nurses in accordance with health authority/agency policy.
+Background Wound cleansing and irrigation are defined as the application of fluid to a wound to remove exudate, slough, necrotic debris, bacterial contaminants and dressing residue without adversely impacting cellular activity vital to the wound healing process, or inoculating the underlying tissue with bacteria.
 Pressures between 8 and 15 psi are sufficient to cleanse or irrigate a wound.
 Wound cleansing is conducted with at least 100ml of sterile normal saline (NS) or sterile water container.
 The type of wound cleansing solution to be used is based on the presence of undermining, sinus tracts or tunnels, necrotic slough and/or local wound infection.
 Undermining, sinuses and tunnels can only be irrigated when there is a known endpoint.
 Undermining, sinuses or tunnels which extend beyond 15cm (6 inches) are not to be irrigated unless directed by a Physician/NP.
 Cotton tipped applicator or metal probe is 15cm.
 Wound cleansing solution should be non-toxic to human tissue, remain effective in the presence of organic material, reduce the number of microorganisms in the wound, avoid sensitivity reactions, be widely available, and cost effective.
 Sterile NS and sterile water are the solutions of choice for cleansing wounds and should be at least room temperature (20° C) in order to support wound healing.
 Containers and bottles of sterile NS and sterile water must be client specific and be discarded after 24 hours.
-If fluid is instilled into a sinus, tunnel, or undermined area and cannot be removed from the area. stop irrigating and refer to a Wound Clinician or Physician/NP.
-If commercially prepared sterile NS is not available then home prepared NS can be substituted (see Appendix A for procedure).
+If fluid is instilled into a sinus, tunnel, or undermined area and cannot be removed from the area, stop irrigating and refer to a Wound Clinician or Physician/NP.
 Use of potable tap water for wound cleansing is acceptable in some situations, and should be based on agency guidelines and/or direction from a Wound Clinician.
 Showering may be appropriate in some situations and is preferable to tub bathing; however the decision to shower or bath should be based on agency guidelines or direction from a Wound Clinician or Physician/NP.
-Do not use commercial saline-based wound cleansers or potable water to irrigate undermining. sinus tracts or tunnels.
-However, commercial antiseptic/antimicrobial wound cleansers may be used on the recommendation of a Wound Clinician or Physician/NP.
-For wounds in which the local bacterial burden is of greater current concern than healing, antiseptic solutions such as povidone iodine or chlorhexidine may be used for cleansing based on the recommendation of a Wound Clinician or Physician/NP.
-Many topical antiseptic solutions are cytotoxic and will delay wound healing so should only be used until the signs and symptoms of bioburden or local wound infection are resolved.
-Indications / Indications for wound cleansing Precautions/ Wounds which are undergoing moist wound healing.
-Contra-Precautions when cleansing a wound indications Undermining, sinuses and tunnelling can only be irrigated when there is a known endpoint.
+Do not u Indications / Precautions/ Indications for wound cleansing Wounds which are undergoing moist wound healing.
+Contra- Wounds which are undergoing moist wound healing.
+Precautions when cleansing a wound indications Undermining, sinuses and tunnelling can only be irrigated when there is a known endpoint.
 Commercial non-antimicrobial wound cleansers or potable water should not be used to cleanse wounds with undermining, sinuses, or tunnels.
 Contraindications for wound cleansing Wounds which require a dry, stable environment, such as wounds covered with stable, hard, dry eschar or dry gangrene.
 Wounds with an endpoint that cannot be reached using a 15cm (6 inch) sterile Q-tip or metal probe unless under the direction of a Physician/NP or Wound Clinician.
 Wounds that have areas from which the cleansing solution cannot be retrieved.
 Do not use this procedure for fistula management; collaborate with a Physician/NP.